pippinsplugins/Comments-Not-Replied-To/README.md

 ## Description

-"Comments Not Replied To" is a plugin that makes it easy to manage the comments on your blog, especially for those of you who have a significant amount of comments.
+"UC Comment Management" is a plugin that makes it easy to manage the comments on your blog, especially for those of you who have a significant amount of comments.

-Simply put, "Comments Not Replied To" introduces a new area in the administrative dashboard that allows you to see what comments to which you - as the site author - have not yet replied.
+Simply put, "UC Comment Management" introduces a new area in the administrative dashboard that allows you to see what comments to which you - as the site author - have not yet replied.

+This project has been adopted from the WordPress Adopt Me program: https://wordpress.org/plugins/tags/adopt-me/ and forked from pippinsplugins/Comments-Not-Replied-To

 ## Installation